HangfireIO/Hangfire.io/overview.md

     </div>
 </div>

-### All Types of Background Jobs
+### Many Types of Background Jobs

-Hangfire supports all kind of background tasks – short-running and long-running, CPU intensive and I/O intensive, one shot and recurrent.
+Hangfire supports several kinds of background tasks – short-running and long-running, CPU intensive and I/O intensive, one shot and recurrent.
 You don't need to reinvent the wheel – it is ready to use.

 ---